AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-50234-incorrect-customer-name-in-confirmation-email-for-orders-placed-with-paypal.md

 <u>Actual results</u>

-The order confirmation email, invoice email, and all shipment-related emails are addressed to 'Guest'.
+The order confirmation email, invoice email, and all shipment-related emails are addressed to *Guest*.

 ## Apply the patch